muaompc/muaompc/doc/tutor.advanced.rst

 Using the generated code in Python
 ----------------------------------

-Just as in the simpler tutorial example, we can use the Python interface to test our algorithm.
+Just as in the *tutorial* example, we can use the Python interface to test our algorithm.
 Let's try doing the same using the Python interface.
 Go to the to the *tutorial_advanced* directory,